suPARnostic® provides improved risk stratification of patients in the emergency department.

-Using suPAR in clinical care allows healthcare professionals to identify and discharge more non-acute patients, reducing stress, crowding, and healthcare costs.
+Using suPAR in clinical care allows healthcare professionals to identify and discharge more patients, reducing stress, crowding, and healthcare costs.
 Earlier Identification of high-risk patients can provide faster clinical intervention and better patient outcomes.

 suPARnostic® is the only CE-IVD certified product range applied for clinical measurement of suPAR in human plasma and serum.
 It enables healthcare professionals to make fast clinical decisions based on prognostic evidence across diseases.

 A low suPAR level (under 4 ng/ml) indicates a good prognosis and supports the decision to discharge the patient.

 A high suPAR level (over 6 ng/ml) indicates the presence, progression, and severity of disease, organ damage, mortality risk and supports further clinical attention.

 Supports patient discharge